AP® World History: Modern

 One of the best ways to improve your AP World History MCQ score is to practice by answering lots of questions.
 That way you become familiar with the kinds of information typically asked for and the language that is often used.
 It is a good idea at first to practice answering the questions at your own pace so you can think carefully about the answers.
 After you have developed your confidence and skill, it is wise to practice answering the questions at a pace similar to what you will experience on the exam: about a minute per question.

 An excellent source of practice MCQs is the UWorld AP World History question bank.
 It contains hundreds of questions that closely resemble those found on the actual exam.
 UWorld provides explanations to help you understand the logic behind the correct answer as well as the wrong one.
 Knowing how to determine where you may have made a mistake in choosing an answer helps you avoid that mistake in the future.
-Additionally, the UWorld AP World History question bank gives you the option to practice with and without a timer.
+Additionally, the UWorld AP World History question bank gives you the option to practice with or without a timer.

 Frequently Asked Questions (FAQ)

 Each question is equally weighted.
-You need to answer about 55% of the questions correctly in order to receive a passing score on this section of the exam.
+You need to answer about 55% of the questions correctly in order to receive a passing score on this section of the APWH exam.

 You are given 55 minutes to complete the MCQ section of the AP World History exam.